Tips for Staying Safe with Friends & Family at Christmas

 Memories of past holidays are usually recalled as a time spent celebrating with family and friends gathered around the dinner table or around the Christmas tree.
 Unfortunately, the more people you have in your home the more danger there can be from fire.
 The following are a few tips to help reduce the danger from a home fire during this joyous season.

-Before going to bed after having friends over, check in the cushions and around furniture, and in the trash for any cigarette butts, which might have been dropped.
+- Before going to bed after having friends over, check in the cushions, around furniture and in the trash for any cigarette butts that might have been dropped.